HuyaneMatsu/hata/docs/topics/slash.md

 ## Adding commands & responding

-After the extension is setuped, commands can be added using the `client.interaction` decorator.
+After the extension is setupped, commands can be added using the `client.interaction` decorator.

 > Global commands are only updated after 1 hour, meanwhile guild commands immediately, so when using test commands
 > make sure to use only guild bound commands.
 The examples will show only guild commands, tho of course global